tsackton/taelgar/Time/Holidays and Festivals/Viatela.md

 ---
-tags: [status/needswork/external, holiday]
+tags: [status/needswork/shared, holiday]
 name: Viatela
 fc-date: {day: 11, month: 12}
+dm_notes: color
+dm_plans: no
 ---

-A festival of homecoming dedicated to the Traveler, celebrated in December.
+A festival of homecoming dedicated to the Wanderer, celebrated in December.

 %% NOTES
  festival of homecoming dedicated to the Traveler.
 I’ll start with a flashback cleaning up some loose ends from the orc camp, and then we’ll try to do an extended roleplaying scene to get back into things before any plot happens.